Update, insert, or delete records in a result set

 ...

-Given that the example in this tour is based on a SQL database, we’ll elaborate hereunder on the use of both a) SQL builder methods and b) raw SQL statements.
+Given that the examples in this tour are based on an SQL database, we’ll elaborate on the use of both a) SQL builder methods and b) raw SQL statements.